ACONCAGUA CME 2021

 How to disinfect surface water effectively.
 Participants may have the opportunity to test different water treatment devices and learn about chemical and natural water disinfection techniques.
 Discussion of giardiasis and other diseases contracted by ingestion of microorganisms commonly found in wilderness water sources

-ACTIVE REST DAY.
-This day we move to the closest glacier to practice crampon techniques, self arresting and pacing.
-We also do the last gear check before moving up to the high camps.
+REST DAY.
+We rest and do the last gear check before moving up to the high camps.
 B, LB, D.

 PAIN MANAGEMENT IN REMOTE AREAS